Juicy Pesto Chicken Burgers

 - Basil pesto- freshly prepared, or use your favorite jarred stuff!

-- Your favorite burger buns (I love brioche or potato rolls!)
+- Your favorite burger buns (I love brioche or potato rolls for this recipe).

 First, you’ll mix the chicken, egg, roasted red peppers, pesto, couscous and spices together with your hands.
 I know- gross!
 But it’s the best way to make sure everything is well incorporated into the burgers.
 Then you’ll form the mixture into 4 equal patties and let them chill in the fridge for an hour, or up to overnight to firm up a bit.